Here are the top 10 Black Panther Facts For Kids which will provide you with a brief overview of this awesome cat.

 - Black panthers are obligate carnivores.

-- Black panther is the national animal of African country Gabon.
+- The black panther is the national animal of the African country Gabon.

 - A black panther is also sometimes known as the ghost of the forest.